Project Award Amount: $40,000

 Eligibility requirements need to be met as of date of submission; no waivers are allowed.

-Assistant Professors in the early phase of their career and Instructors in all series, including adjunct and professional research may apply.
+Assistant Professors and Instructors in all series, including adjunct and professional research may apply.
 If the proposal has multiple PIs, both PI1 and PI2 need to meet the eligibility criteria listed above for this grant mechanism (both PI1 and PI2 need to be Instructors and/or Assistant Prof.)

 Funder-specific eligibility requirements: